Ziggeo/ziggeo-wordpress-plugin/readme.txt

 = Is there an easier way to get the body of a template / template structure into our post instead of the template id without doing edit to get it? =

 Yes.
 To add the template you use *Ziggeo Video Aid* button in the toolbar.
 To get the body, you use the same button, and click on the same option.
 The only difference is that to get the body of the template loaded, you need to press *Shift* on your keyboard while clicking on the template ID.
-That is it :)

 = We have few plugins that show the Post editing toolbar in public as well and do not want Ziggeo button to be shown as well =